 Perhaps the reason for this is that investing in venture capital is hard.
 It takes time and expertise to adequately source, identify, and monitor a portfolio of venture investments.
 Diversifying across several deals typically requires $1.0 million or more of investable capital.
 Monitoring venture investments requires constant vigilance.
+And if you want the hidden industries away from silicon valley, it is yet harder.
 The task is unmanageable for most people despite the potential returns.

 We manage the diligence burden for investors: Each company in the iSelect portfolio is subjected to an extensive three-tiered due diligence regime, including review by a FINRA registered broker-dealer, taking the hard work of vetting potential investments off of fund investors.
-Once selected for review by our Venture Team, potential companies are studied by an industry-specific Selection Committee that’s composed of independent entrepreneurs, business executives, world renowned scientists and researchers, and accomplished venture investors in market niches including Healthcare, Agriculture, Energy, Technology and more, before being submitted to iSelect’s Investment Committee for final review.
+Once selected for review by our Venture Team, potential companies are studied by an industry-specific Selection Committee that’s composed of independent entrepreneurs, business executives, world renowned scientists and researchers, and accomplished venture investors in market niches including Healthcare and Agriculture, before being submitted to iSelect’s Investment Committee for final review.

-Earn venture capital returns: iSelect is the first investment vehicle that affords accredited investors access to an evergreen portfolio of venture investment opportunities that have been thoroughly vetted by a committee of successful entrepreneurs, domain experts, and professional venture investors.
-We allow accredited investors to realize the potential to earn venture capital returns via a product that is diversified and risk-managed.
+Earn venture capital returns: iSelect is the first investment vehicle that affords accredited investors access to an evergreen portfolio of venture investment opportunities thoroughly vetted by a committee of successful entrepreneurs, domain experts, and professional venture investors.
+We allow accredited investors to realize the potential to earn venture capital returns via a diversified and risk-managed product.

-Investors can monitor the progress of their portfolio: Our investors have access to all of this research as well, in the form of a summarized and packaged diligence file that is made available to investors and their financial advisors for each venture investment in the iSelect portfolio.
-Post-investment, companies provide quarterly reports so that investors can monitor the progress of their portfolio, all in an effort to help accredited investors to more easily evaluate, understand, and manage their personalized series of early-stage venture securities.
+Investors can monitor the progress of their portfolio: Our investors have access to all of this research as well, in the form of a summarized and packaged diligence file made available to investors and their financial advisors for each venture investment in the iSelect portfolio.
+Post-investment, companies provide quarterly reports so that investors can monitor the progress of their portfolio, all to help accredited investors more easily evaluate, understand, and manage their personalized series of early-stage venture securities.

-iSelect identifies and invests in promising early-stage, private companies with more than just an idea.
+iSelect identifies and invests in promising early-stage private companies with more than an idea.
 Our companies have already raised at least $250,000 through the “friends and family” round or received significant non-dilutive financing through grants or other sources.
-The entrepreneurs we work with are moving beyond concept to commercialization, but require more capital for further development. iSelect thinks of capital as more than just money.
-While we do provide financial capital, we work with our portfolio companies to also provide them with access to talent and customers.
+The entrepreneurs we work with are moving beyond concept to commercialization but require more capital for further development. iSelect thinks of capital as more than just money.
+While we provide financial capital, we work with our portfolio companies to give them access to talent and customers.

 Venture capital investing has long been known to be one of the most reliable ways to build and maintain wealth in this country, with the potential to deliver high investment returns.
-For generations wealthy families have used venture, investing in successful companies before everyone realizes they will be successful, to increase their net worth.
+For generations, wealthy families have used venture capital, investing in successful companies to increase their net worth before everyone realizes they will be successful.

-But, investing in venture can be difficult for family offices and smaller institutions.
-Many try angel investing, but deal flow and diligence can both be issues.
-If you are not seeing enough deal flow, then you can’t build a diversified portfolio.
-And diligence is time consuming, even if you do have the right expertise to evaluate that given deal.
+But, investing in venture capital can be difficult for family offices and smaller institutions.
+Many try angel investing, but deal flow and diligence is an issue.
+You can’t build a diversified portfolio if you do not see enough deal flow.
+And due diligence is time consuming, even if you have the right expertise to evaluate that deal.
 If you are large enough to consider your own team for direct investments, that brings with it its own set of issues.

 The next step might be to try to get into a fund.
 Traditional funds often have very high minimums — $1 million or more — if you can even get an allocation.
-In order to be continuously invested in the asset class and avoid the risks of a particular business cycle, you must “ladder” funds over a number of years (often 5), requiring more diligence on the fund, subjecting you to more fund manager risk, and multiplying the minimum investment by 5, if you can even get in.
+To be continuously invested in the asset class and avoid the risks of a particular business cycle, you must “ladder” funds over several years (often 5), requiring more diligence on the fund, subjecting you to more fund manager risk, and multiplying the minimum investment by 5, if you can even get in.

 And then there are the capital calls.
-Often you must allocate a portion of the capital upfront and pay a fee on it even though it has not been invested.
-Additional capital will be demanded when investments are actually made.
-Unfortunately, the timing of these capital calls has nothing to do with your availability of cash, so often you must overweight in cash or near cash securities to have cash available, suboptimizing the return on your overall portfolio.
+Often you must allocate a portion of the capital upfront and pay a fee for it even though it has not been invested.
+The additional capital will be demanded when investments are made.
+Unfortunately, the timing of these capital calls has nothing to do with your availability of cash, so often, you must overweight in cash or near cash securities to have cash available, sub-optimizing the return on your overall portfolio.

 Evergreen fund structure: As an evergreen fund, the structure of iSelect means that family office and institutional investors can invest whenever they want.
-They do not need to ladder multiple funds in order to stay fully invested at all time.
-This not only makes oversight easier for fund managers, but it also eliminates the risk of missing out on full investment down the road due to fluctuating availability or oversold rounds.
+They do not need to ladder multiple funds to stay fully invested at all time.
+This makes oversight easier for fund managers and eliminates the risk of missing out on full investment down the road due to fluctuating availability or oversold rounds.

 Dealflow / diversification: iSelect sources hundreds of venture investments each year from proprietary deal sources across the U.S. iSelect then selects the top 2-3% of those deals that meet strict qualifying criteria for investment.
 This provides you with the ability to curate a diversified portfolio.

-Investor-friendly terms: In addition to lower minimums than traditional funds — accredited investors can commit as little as $5,000 per company, allowing for the creation of a diversified venture portfolio of 20 companies for as little as $100,000 — iSelect offers additional benefits for investors who are able to make larger commitments, including specialized deal flow review and other services.
-The fund also does not issue capital calls, allowing investors to put money to work as it comes available, and enables all investors to specialize in the types of deals that are right for them by diversifying their holdings across companies, industries and deal terms.
+Investor-friendly terms: In addition to lower minimums than traditional funds — accredited investors can commit as little as $5,000 per company, allowing for the creation of a diversified venture portfolio of 20 companies for as little as $100,000 — iSelect offers additional benefits for investors who can make larger commitments, including specialized deal flow review and other services.
+The fund also does not issue capital calls, allowing investors to put money to work as it becomes available.
+It enables all investors to specialize in the types of deals right for them by diversifying their holdings across companies, industries, and deal terms.

 Regulations, uncertain markets, monetary policy, and a thousand other factors are making it ever harder for financial advisors to offer their clients reliable investment strategies to meet their retirement goals.
 Retirees are watching retirement savings dwindle.
 Millennials don’t believe the S&P 500 is reliable.
 Few people trust Social Security to provide meaningful retirement benefits.
 It has become difficult for financial advisors to provide clients with solutions that offer real long-term returns.

-Alternative investments: Many accredited investors and their advisors who are seeking consistent, risk-adjusted returns that are uncorrelated to the market are looking to alternative investments.
+Alternative investments: Many accredited investors and their advisors seeking consistent, risk-adjusted returns uncorrelated to the market are looking for alternative investments.
 This category of assets grew at an 11% CAGR over the last decade.
 Indeed, a survey found 43% of financial advisors expect to increase client allocations to alternatives within the next 12 months, and 78% agree or strongly agree that alternatives are a critical component of overall asset allocation.
-Alternatives are expected to account for up to 50% of net new revenues in U.S. retail asset management by 2020.
+Alternatives are expected to account for up to 50% of net new revenues in U.S. retail asset management.